diantahoc/chan-archiver/README.md

 #### Web-Authentication:

-By default, ChanArchiver enables HTTP Basic Authentication to prevent un-auhorized archive access.
+By default, ChanArchiver enables HTTP Basic Authentication to prevent un-authorized archive access.
 The default username/password combination is `admin/admin`.

 If you happen to forget your password, you can find your credentials inside the `settings.json` file inside ChanArchive save directory, under `AuthUsername` and `AuthPassword` fields.